-A cash advance is a particular type of short-term loan that an individual can take out of an ATM or bank branch with an eligible credit card (not all credit cards are eligible for cash advances).
+A cash advance is a particular type of short-term loan that you can take out of an ATM or bank branch with an eligible credit card.
+It is important to note that not all credit cards are eligible for cash advances.

 "A cash advance is basically where you borrow money from your credit card and pay a pretty exorbitant interest rate upon repayment," said Andrew Schrage, co-founder and CEO of Money Crashers.
 "It can be also qualified as a payday loan in some instances, which in some ways acts in the same way, although not completely."